-Exception case The service returns Modify several properties where one or more properties can never be updated.
+Exception case The service returns Modify several properties where one or more properties can never be updated, but at least one property was successfully updated.
 For example, when a property is read-only, unknown, or unsupported.
-The HTTP 200 OK status code.
+The HTTP 200 0K status code.
 A resource representation with a message annotation that lists the non-updatable properties.
-The service may update other properties in the resource.

-Exception case The service returns Modify a single property that can never be updated.
+Modify several properties where one or more properties could not be updated due to service-side errors, but at least one property was successfully updated.
+For example, a write failure for an EEPROM.
+The HTTP 200 0K status code.
+A resource representation with a message annotation that lists the properties that could not be updated due to service-side errors.
+Modify a single property that can never be updated.
 For example, a property that is read-only, unknown, or unsupported.
 The HTTP 400 Bad Request status code.
 A resource representation with a message annotation that shows the non-updatable property.
 Modify a resource or all properties that can never be updated.
 The HTTP 405 status code.
 A client PATCH request against a resource collection.
 The HTTP 405 status code.
 A client only provides OData annotations.
 The HTTP 400 Bad Request status code with the NoOperation message from the Base Message Registry or one of the modification success responses.